This is a sponsored post written by me on behalf of Green Works. All opinions are 100% mine.

 1. Start by removing the small plant from it’s store pot and deciding which vessel will fit it best.
 Think about how tall the plant will grow, how deep the current roots are and where you plan to put the pot once it’s planted.
 Be sure to not disturb the roots while moving the plant.

-2. Before placing the plant into it’s new home make sure there is a good drainage system setup.
-In this fun pink lantern the water will drain right from the holes, which makes it perfect!
-For our other vessels we used a drill with drill bit to allow for holes in the bottoms of our planters.
+2. Before placing the plant into it’s new home make sure there is a good drainage system set up.
+In this fun pink lantern the water will drain right from the hole, which makes it perfect!
+For our other vessels we used a drill with drillbit to allow for holes in the bottoms of our planters.
 If the planter cannot be drilled into (say you might want to use it without holes someday), another option is to place a series of small pebbles at the bottom for good drainage.

 3. Gently place the plant into it’s new home and give it a good pat of fresh soil on top before watering well.

-With Green Works wipes our mess was cleaned with ease and we could immediately start enjoying all that is awesome about a garden.
-The cleaning line is available at Target – save at Target with Cartwheel and check out Green Work’s website for more information.
+With Green Works wipes our mess was cleared with ease and we could immediately start enjoying all that is awesome about a garden.
+The cleaning line is available at Target – save 20% at Target using Cartwheel and check out Green Work’s website for more information.